 There are equity crowdfunding platforms such as PeerRealty and CircleUP that act as intermediaries fostering the relationship between investors and companies; this also applies to funds engaged in active fundraising rounds.
 In certain cases these companies will hold invested funds in escrow until the round ends successfully before funds transfer.

 Other companies namely Crowdfunder and Fundable provide a platform for companies to advertise their fundraising efforts to the masses.
 Here investors either make a nonbinding pledge otherwise known as a show of interest, or the investor chooses to go-all-in and sign a commitment to invest within a specific period of the funding rounds closing.
+Platforms offerings are not all mutually exclusive, with each offering a mix of advantages.

 Several courses have been created to help guide investors through the process of using these platforms.
 Salvador Briggman of CrowdCrux built a free course on equity crowdfunding, how it works, use it in your business, and the regulations surrounding the niche.